kcconch/homeostasis/README.md

 # Homeostasis

-file name of the scene is Homeostasis.unity
+The scene for testing is Assets/Scenes/Homeostasis.unity